postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 Our thesis, and the reason why we chose Postgres as our host for machine learning, is that scaling machine learning inference is very similar to scaling read queries in a typical database cluster.

-Inference speed varies based on the model complexity (e.g. `n_estimators` for XGBoost) and the size of the dataset (how many features the model uses), which is analogous to query complexity and table size in the database world.
-Scaling the latter is mostly a solved problem.
+Inference speed varies based on the model complexity (e.g. `n_estimators` for XGBoost) and the size of the dataset (how many features the model uses), which is analogous to query complexity and table size in the database world and, as we'll demonstrate further on, scaling the latter is mostly a solved problem.

 ### System Architecture